hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 }
 ```

-3. Register a user under this newly registered org.
-For example, the following arguments:
+Next register a user under this organization with `/registerEnroll/user`:

 ```bash
 {